Adarshjain21/Quick_Commerce/README.md

 # Quick_Commerce

-A Fully Functional website like Zepto
+A Fully Functional website like Zepto, which is a fast delivery platform
 <br />
 Author: Adarsh Jain